This post may contain affiliate links.

 5 from 53 votes

-Braised red cabbage is the perfect make-ahead vegetable side dish.
-Slow cooked with spices and apple, it's a colourful and delicious addition for a big festive feast.
+Braised Red Cabbage with Apple is the perfect make-ahead vegetable side dish.
+Slow cooked with spices and apple, it's a colourful and delicious addition for a big feast.

 Prep Time: 15 minutes